Scripting interceptors

 , similar to Razor views.

-For instance, with a returned model like:
+For instance, if the returned model is:

 var model = new { Key = "Safewhere" };